webofdata/specification-archived/specification.md

         description: "dataset name"
         required: true
         type: "string"
+      - name: "nextdata"
+        in: "query"
+        description: "To be used with values provided by the x-wod-next-data header value.
+If omitted it indicates that the client wishes to retrieve all data."
       - name: "id"
         in: "query"
-        description: "If provided it must be either a full uri or curie and it will limit the number of entities to either 0 or 1, depending if an entity with that id exists in the dataset"
+        description: "If provided it must be either a full uri or curie and it will limit the number of entities to either 0 or 1, depending if an entity with that id exists in the dataset.
+Cannot be used with the 'nextdata' parameter."
+        type: "string"
       responses:
         200:
           description: "successful operation"
           headers:
-            x-wod-next-page:
+            x-wod-next-data:
-              description: "if present indicates to the client that there is more data to be retreived using the link in the value of this header.
-The response type of following a next page link is the same as when making the initial request."
+              description: "if present indicates to the client that there is more data to be retreived.
+Use the value of this header as the value of the 'nextdata' query parameter to retreive more data."
               type: "string"
           schema:
             type: "array"